limine-bootloader/limine/STIVALE2.md

   0x0000000000000000   -                 0x80000000                 -> 0xffffffff80000000
 ```

-If the kernel is dynamic and not statically linked, the bootloader will relocate it.
+If the kernel is dynamic and not statically linked, the bootloader will relocate it,
-Furthermore if bit 0 of the flags field in the stivale2 header is set, the bootloader
-will perform kernel address space layout randomisation (KASLR).
+potentially performing KASLR (as specified by the config).

 The kernel should NOT modify the bootloader page tables, and it should only use them
 to bootstrap its own virtual memory manager and its own page tables.